Cruelty and Compassion

 I can save Tzina by transforming her into a Bizra.

-But if I do this, I lose her forever, and maybe cause further damage to the sensitive Bizra.
+If I do this, I lose her forever, and maybe cause further damage to the group dreams of the sensitive Bizra.

 The Bizra clear a path so we can rejoin Balshown and Shazira.